space307/pure-index/website/src/content/docs/how-to/collect-package-usage.md

 ---
-title: How to collect package usages
+title: How to collect package usage
-description: How to collect package usages with Pure Index
+description: How to collect package usage with Pure Index
 ---

 :::tip
-You can collect usages not only of your own packages, but also of any others.
-For example, [effector](https://effector.dev).
+You can collect usage from your and external packages — for example, an [effector](https://effector.dev).

 ```sh
 pure-index --collect-usages effector